How Does a Moment Last Forever: Context and use in Beauty and the Beast

-One of at least nine significant changes made to the film specifically for the remake, "How Does a Moment Last Forever" was conceived to explain Belle's backstory.
-Her quest to find out her mother's fate serves, in the plot, as a foundation for her relationship with the Beast, who also lost his mother as a child.
-In Beauty and the Beast, the song is first performed by Maurice (Kline) shortly after the opening act "Belle".
-Belle (Watson) arrives at their house in the village and peeps on her father crafting a music box.
-He sings "How Does a Moment Last Forever" and reminisces about his deceased wife and their life together in Paris.
-After he realizes his daughter is watching him, he quickly finishes the music box, which is modelled after him and his wife and avoids to answer any of Belle's questions about her mother.
-"It's obvious that he's still holding on to her", wrote Bustles Olivia Truffaut-Wong.
-This version was dubbed "Music Box" in the soundtrack listing.
+One of several major additions created specifically for the live‑action adaptation, "How Does a Moment Last Forever" was introduced to expand Belle's backstory.
+Her search for information about her mother mirrors the Beast's own childhood loss.
+In the film, the song is first performed by Maurice (Kline) shortly after the opening number "Belle".
+When Belle (Watson) returns to their home in the village, she quietly observes her father working on a music box.
+Maurice sings "How Does a Moment Last Forever" while recalling his late wife and their life in Paris.
+When he notices Belle watching, he finishes the music box — designed to resemble himself and his wife — and avoids answering her questions about her mother.
+Bustle writer Olivia Truffaut-Wong noted that "it's obvious that he's still holding on to her".
+This rendition appears on the soundtrack under the title "Music Box".

-Later in the film, the Beast (Dan Stevens) allows Belle to use his enchanted book so they can travel wherever she wants.
-She uses it to return to the Parisian home where she lived as a baby with her parents.
-There, while she sings "How Does a Moment Last Forever", they find a Plague mask and Belle learns that her mother fell victim of the plague.
-A flashback explains that Belle's mother had pleaded with Maurice to abandon her in order to protect their baby daughter from the plague, which Maurice tearfully does.
-The scene adds more depth to Belle and solidifies her bond with the Beast.
-According to Truffaut-Wong, "she experiences this extremely intimate moment with him and turns to him for safety and comfort after, asking him to take her back home".
-This version was dubbed "Montmartre" in the soundtrack listing, after the Parisian neighbourhood of the same name.
-In addition to these two performances, portions of the song are also interpolated into the underscore of the film.
+Later in the film, the Beast (Dan Stevens) allows Belle to use his enchanted book, which can transport them to any place she chooses.
+Belle selects the Paris home where she lived as an infant.
+There, while singing "How Does a Moment Last Forever", she and the Beast discover a plague mask, leading Belle to learn that her mother died of the plague.
+A flashback shows that Belle's mother insisted Maurice leave her behind to save their child, a decision he made with great sorrow.
+The scene deepens Belle's character and strengthens her connection with the Beast.
+According to Truffaut-Wong, Belle shares "an extremely intimate moment with him and turns to him for safety and comfort after, asking him to take her back home".
+This version is titled "Montmartre" on the soundtrack, named after the Parisian neighbourhood of the same name.
+Elements of the song also appear throughout the film's underscore.